ghc/ghc/docs/users_guide/using-warnings.rst

          single: kind signatures, missing

-    If you would like GHC to check that every data, type family, type-class definition has a kind signature or is CUSK, use the :ghc-flag:`-Wmissing-kind-signatures` option.
+    If you would like GHC to check that every data, type family, type-class definition has a :ref:`standalone kind signature <standalone-kind-signatures>` or a :ref:`CUSK <complete-kind-signatures>`, use the
+    :ghc-flag:`-Wmissing-kind-signatures` option.
     You can specify the kind via :extension:`StandaloneKindSignatures` or :extension:`CUSKs`.